• Skip to main content

 Internists may take additional training to “subspecialize” in a more focused area of internal medicine.
 This training, known as a “fellowship” usually requires several additional years beyond the basic three-year internal medicine residency.

-Physicians with additional training in a particular area of internal medicine are frequently referred to by their area of subspecialty –cardiologists, pulmonologists etc. They have all undergone the same basic internal medicine training and are also considered as “internists.”
+Providers with additional training in a particular area of internal medicine are frequently referred to by their area of subspecialty –cardiologists, pulmonologists etc. They have all undergone the same basic internal medicine training and are also considered as “internists.”

 The subspecialty training in a particular medical area is comprehensive and qualifies them to manage complex medical issues and perform advanced procedures.

-Conditions Treated by Internal Medicine Physicians
+Conditions Treated by Internal Medicine Providers

 Subspecialties of internal medicine include: